r59q/js-microbit-demo/README.md

 - Run `npm start`
 - Open http://localhost:8080/

+### The code

+Contains

+- `index.html` - For demoing
+- `src/index.ts` - Shows example of how to use the interface
+  - I strongly recommend you start here!

+inside `src/microbit-interface` are the interfaces we use.
+If you are comfortable, take a look.

 ### Dependencies
 The following npm packages are needed for typechecking, bluetooth and usb.
+Should not be needed if running `npm install`
 ```shell
 npm i dapjs
 ```